 In the event of an unsatisfactory outcome and response from the Director for Services to Children and Young People, the IRO will submit their report to the Chief Executive.

 The Independent Reviewing Officer (IRO) will have ascertained the child's wishes and views and will have informed them of their right to complain and be independently represented by an advocate.
-Equally, even if a child does not want to make a formal complaint, they should still have access to an advocate if required, who can represent the child's own views about all aspects of his/her daily care and care plan.
+Equally, even if a child does not want to make a formal complaint, they should still have access to an advocate if required, who can represent the child's own views about all aspects of their daily care and Care Plan.

-Utilising the IRO Alert Form the IRO will make clear what his/her concerns are and will request a response from the TM, providing clear timescales for this to be received.
+Utilising the IRO Alert Form the IRO will make clear what their concerns are and will request a response from the TM, providing clear timescales for this to be received.